andrasq/node-docs/fair-queue-scheduler.md

 choose jobs.
 That will distribute the resources among users equally, and within each user's jobs equally among the jobtypes.

 A huge number of jobs of a particular jobtype will take a long time to all complete, but that's always going to be the case.
-By picking from across users then jobtypes the responsiveness of the job processing will not be adversely impacted.
+By picking from across users then jobtypes the responsiveness of the job processing system as a whole will not be adversely impacted.

 There are lots of secondary restrictions that can be added (e.g., no